Dafz-7/wellbeing-checker-v1/README.md

      - for example, the limit to open the app is 15 mins, beyond that the app is closed automatically and can't be opened until tomorrow's session.
      - you can technically open the app after the timer has finished, but you can't type anything (you can still log in / sign up).
   3. A setting page where you can set up your time limit for the app (30 minutes MAX).
+  4. All diary input are stored in local database (locally in your storage) so you can search your best and worst memories in the app.
+  5. Currently, the app can't accept image or any other format, only TEXT is accepted.